bleonf/PatentCentrality2022/README.md

 PyBiRewire module for download and installation is written by Andrea Gobbi and can be found at https://github.com/andreagobbi/pyBiRewire

 A youtube playlist on how to use the cluster at Universidad de los Andes to run this project can be found at: https://youtube.com/playlist?list=PLPad7rgmV3bRevOhTNh6zsUlupPgnvnBj

+In third place, a zipped directory named Patents_clear contains the file structure to be used inside the HPC.
+Its important to go over all files and change the paths to directories.
+If the same structure is used, then only the uniandes home path must be edited.